bcmi/TopNet-Object-Placement/README.md

 ## Evalution on Discriminative Task

 ## Evalution on Generation Task
-Followed FOPA, given each background-foreground pair in the test set, we predict 16 rationality score maps for 16 foreground scales and generate composite images with top 50 rationality scores.
-Then, we randomly sample one from 50 generated composite images per background-foreground pair for Acc and FID evaluation, using the test scripts provided by GracoNet.
+Following [FOPA]((https://arxiv.org/abs/2205.14280)), given each background-foreground pair in the test set, we predict 16 rationality score maps for 16 foreground scales and generate composite images with top 50 rationality scores.
+Then, we randomly sample one from 50 generated composite images per background-foreground pair for Acc and FID evaluation, using the test scripts provided by [GracoNet]((https://arxiv.org/abs/2207.11464)).
 | Method   | Acc   | FID   |
 |----------|-------|-------|
 | [TERSE](https://arxiv.org/abs/1904.05475)    | 0.679 | 46.94 |